lucagump/eagle-bot-api/README.md

 ## Config

-After the repository is cloned and modules installed, just place you .env file with tokens and variable you are going to use.
+Clone the repository, install the module and  place the .env file with tokens and variables.

 ## Run